Skip Nav Destination

 Published: 13 November 2008

-... rules of democratic game into their collective advantage, in the 2000s acted with a sense of impunity and lack of any consideration for political accountability that in democracies arrives at the end of any election cycle.
+... the rules of democratic game into their collective advantage, in the 2000s acted with a sense of impunity and lack of any consideration for political accountability that in democracies arrives at the end of any election cycle.
 Plagued by corruption scandals, they lost their popular base: the economically...

 Journal Articles